oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

 In this lab

-* You will check the source database to identify whether it meets the prerequisites for ZDM Physical Offline Database Migration.
+* You will check the source database to ensure it meets ZDM Physical Online Database Migration prerequisites.

 * You will perform the necessary steps to modify the source database when required so that it meets the migration prerequisites.